richchapler/AzureSolutionsDocumentation/docs/Data_Migration_SQLServerHybridization.md

 ## Proposed Solution
 This solution will address requirements in three exercises:

-* Exercise 1: Migrate Database
+* Exercise 1: Database Migration
-* Exercise 2: Activate Azure Hybrid
+* Exercise 2: Hybrid Connectivity
 * Exercise 3: Activate Arc + SQL Server
 * Exercise 4: Activate Purview

 -----

-## Exercise 1: Migrate Database
+## Exercise 1: Database Migration
 In this exercise, we will migrate a database from SQL Server 2019 to SQL Server 2022.

 There are several ways to migrate a database from SQL Server 2019 to SQL Server 2022: